The Ultimate List of Core Values And How To Find Yours

 What are core values?

-Mottos based on these values will speak to you more directly and motivate you to take action toward becoming the person you want to be.
+Mottos and affirmations based on these values will speak to you more directly and motivate you to take action toward becoming the person you want to be.

 What common values does your family celebrate as defining traits?

-Consider the music you listen to, the books you read, your mentors, your friends, and other company you keep.
+Consider the music you listen to, the books you read, your spiritual and political beliefs, your mentors, your friends, and other company you keep.

 Why You Need To Establish Your Personal Values